 Building a mountain home, we tend to lean toward incorporating the subtle hues of nature rather than bright, dramatic colors.
-This is in line with most contemporary thinking, where grey, cream and beige continue to dominate as preferred choices for tile.
+This is in line with most contemporary thinking, where grey, cream, and beige continue to dominate as preferred choices for tile.
 That’s not to say that white is no longer in vogue.
 In fact, it’s perfect for bathrooms that need a little more brightness.
 Neutral colors can be layered in to bring the design together and create a calming, sanctuary effect.

 At The Coves Mountain River Club, we’re seeing homeowners mixing and matching tile patterns or textures and even shapes in new and exciting ways.
-The hexagon is coming back, in various sizes, colors and textures, mostly on shower floors.
+The hexagon is coming back, in various sizes, colors, and textures, mostly on shower floors.
 Subway tiles are getting thicker and longer, with new pattern variations such as dome, beveled, arched, and sculptural.

 You’ll find realistic porcelain wood-grained tiles that mimic oak, maple, and cherry, and they can be distressed, weathered, or whitewashed in appearance.
 They can both provide stain and water resistance and enhance the organic feel of the bathroom space.

-Marble has also come into fashion, with a huge variety of color and veining patterns to choose from.
+Marble has also come into fashion, with a huge variety of colors and veining patterns to choose from.
 It’s a high-end material that works especially well in bathrooms that feature the softer tones of neutral finishes.
 And the classic look of marble is available in porcelain tiles that resemble the real thing in nearly every way.

-Three-dimensional and textured field tiles add variation, depth of color and surface interest.
+Three-dimensional and textured field tiles add variation, depth of color, and surface interest.
 The effect can be either subtle or pronounced, depending upon how you want to use them.

 You may be surprised to learn that the next big trend in bathroom tile may be metallic.
-It’s shiny, reflective, edgy and dramatic.
+It’s shiny, reflective, edgy, and dramatic.
 Time will tell if its appeal is long-lasting.